CartoDB/documentation/app/content/data-observatory/guides/managing-your-subscriptions.md

 ![Access Data Observatory dataset with CARTOframes](/img/data-observatory/do-slug-id-cartoframes.png)

+{{% bannerNote type="note" title="note" %}}
+Additionally, CARTOframes offers Data Enrichment methods for augmenting both point-based and polygon-based data with variables from datasets licensed via the Data Observatory.
+The results of the enrichment process can then be uploaded back into a user’s CARTO account as a table if users want to work with that enriched data in Builder.
+Learn more in the [Data Enrichment guide](https://carto.com/developers/cartoframes/guides/Data-Observatory/#data-enrichment).
+{{%/ bannerNote %}}

 ### Unsubscribing

 You can unsubscribe from a public dataset by accessing its detail page and clicking on the *Unsubscribe* button and confirming your decision.
 Premium data subscriptions expire as per the terms defined in the acquired premium license.